Workers' compensation referrals

 • Has special requirements or needs, including cultural considerations

-• Is recovering from recent surgery or is going to have surgery soon (the appointment may need to be delayed to give them time to recover)
+• Is recovering from recent surgery or is going to have surgery soon (the Panel hearing may need to be delayed to give them time to recover)

 File sharing